 - Emerging market such as distributed power generation, smart grids, and energy storage are expected to create an ample amount of opportunities to the players in the near future.

 - The rise in domestic electricity demand led to increased electricity generation targets, which are likely to drive the demand for new power generation and T&D projects in the country during the forecast period.

 Key Market Trends

-As of 2019, there were about 1436 MW of renewable power plants under construction, including the small hydropower plants.
-Solar power accounts for about 94% of the upcoming renewable power plants’ capacity.
+- As of 2019, there were about 1436 MW of renewable power plants under construction, including the small hydropower plants.
+Solar power accounts for about 94% of the upcoming renewable power plants’ capacity in the country.

-Furthermore, the country is expected to receive investment worth USD 165 million from the European Union (EU) for the country’s Renewable Energy Master Plan.
+- Furthermore, the country is expected to receive investment worth more than USD 100 million from the European Union (EU) for the country’s Renewable Energy Master Plan.
 This factor is expected to boost the development of several renewable energy projects in the coming years.

 To understand key trends, Download Sample Report

 - Nigeria is one of the largest economies in the African continent, with a GDP of USD 448 billion in 2019.
 However, its power sector is registering a lower growth rate, compared to the growth rate of its peer countries.
 About 40% of its population has no access to grid-connected electricity and those connected to the grid face extensive power outages.

 - The country’s transmission infrastructure is grossly inadequate and is a key factor responsible for stranded generation capacity, a characteristic of the country’s electricity grid while demand is too high.
 The government is trying to build new projects and better transmission facilities to serve the growth of the country.